0

 Building Relationships

-“The process of photographing at Hyde Park initially proved difficult, I started photographing in May, 1988 but it wasn’t until June of that year that I’d made contact with a small network of residents who understood and supported the project.
-There was resistance to anyone ‘official’, so establishing relationships with ‘personalities’ on the estate was key to being able to work closely with residents.
+“The process of photographing at Hyde Park initially proved difficult.
+I started photographing in May 1988, but it wasn’t until June of that year that I made contact with a small network of residents who understood and supported the project.
+There was resistance to anyone ‘official’, so establishing relationships with ‘personalities’ on the estate was vital to working closely with residents.

 Photo © Bill Stephenson, all rights reserved.